pingcap/blog/_posts/2016-11-09-Deep-Dive-into-TiKV.md

 ---
 layout: post
+title: How we build TiDB
+excerpt: This is the speech Max Liu gave at Percona Live Open Source Database Conference 2016.
+---
+---
+layout: post
 title: A Deep Dive into TiDB
 excerpt: This document introduces how TiKV works as a Key-Value database.
 ---

 # Table of Content
 - [About TiKV](#about-tikv)